Joss-sticks or no joss-sticks? | The Obnoxious 5xmom

 Be careful, however, that the exercise of your freedom does not become a stumbling block to the weak.
 For if anyone with a weak conscience sees you who have this knowledge…..
 (1Cor 8:9-10)

 Make this decision yourself.
 Do not let the pressures from your own Christians relatives and senior church members put you in a difficult situation.
 Do not let the pressure of trying to blend in your husband’s family make you bend your own conscience.
 There are many ways to honour the ancestors.
-How about making three bows, in a standing position and offering of a cup of tea or wine?
+How about making three bows, in a standing position and offering of a cup of tea or wine in memory of them?
 I am sure you will be doing this to your future-in-laws who are alive, so do the same for their dead relatives too.

 If you have a ‘tai kam poh’ or whatever you call that big, loud mouth, sugar-laced tongue, overly dressed old lady who organised the ceremony, tell her firmly what you expect from her.
 She is the master of ceremony and the best person to deal with.
 If you are the one paying her services, then, you are safe.